-Explore narrow winding passages, encountering Babas and bumping into cows.
+Explore narrow winding passages, encounter Babas and bump into cows.
 Delve into your spirituality whilst learning about the Hindu religion and local culture.
 Watch the colorful city pass you by upon the Ganges for you are in Varanasi.
-As one does not simply visit Varanasi, you experience it; this is an account of how to best experience one day in India’s spiritual capital.
+Since one does not simply visit Varanasi – you experience it – this is an account of how to best experience one day in India’s spiritual capital.

 Guest post by Hitched Hikers